Graph Barlow Twins: A self-supervised representation learning framework for graphs: Introduction

 Researchers have already tackled the problem of building so-called \textit{negative-sample-free} methods.
-In research being conducted in computer vision they obtained successful results with methods such as BYOL \citep{byol}, SimSiam \citep{chen2020exploring} or Barlow Twins \citep{zbontar2021barlow}.
+In research being conducted in computer vision they obtained successful results with methods such as BYOL \cite{byol}, SimSiam \cite{chen2020exploring} or Barlow Twins \cite{zbontar2021barlow}.
 These models utilize siamese network architectures with various techniques, like gradient stopping, asymmetry or batch and layer normalizations, to prevent collapsing to trivial solutions.
-Based on BYOL, \citep{thakoor2021bootstrapped} proposed the Bootstrapped Representation Learning on Graphs (BGRL) framework.
-It utilizes two encoders: an online and a target network.
+Based on BYOL, \cite{thakoor2021bootstrapped} proposed the Bootstrapped Representation Learning on Graphs (BGRL) framework.
+It utilizes two graph encoders: an online and a target one.
 The former one passes the embedding vectors to a predictor network, which tries to predict the embeddings from the target encoder.
 The loss is measured as the cosine similarity and the gradient is backpropagated only through the online network (gradient stopping mechanism).
 The target encoder is updated using an exponential moving average of the online encoder weights.
 Such setup has been shown to produce graph representation vectors that achieve state-of-the-art performance in node classification using various benchmark datasets.
 Notwithstanding, assuming asymmetry between the network twins (such as the predictor network, gradient stopping, and a moving average on the weight updates) the method is conceptually complex.

 Employing a symmetric network architecture would seem more intuitive and reasonable, hence in this paper, we propose \textbf{Graph Barlow Twins (G-BT)}, a self-supervised graph representation learning framework, which computes the embeddings cross-correlation matrix of two distorted views of a single graph.
-Such approach was initially introduced for image representation learning as the Barlow Twins model \citep{zbontar2021barlow}.
+The approach was firstly introduced in image representation learning as the Barlow Twins model \cite{zbontar2021barlow} but was not able to handle graphs.
 The utilized network architecture is fully symmetric and does not need any special techniques to build non trivial embedding vectors.
 The distorted graph views are passed through the same encoder which is trained using the backpropagated gradients (in a symmetrical manner).